Ruth Maria Kubitschek

 Ruth Maria Kubitschek (/de/; 2 August 1931 – 1 June 2024) was a German actress born in Czechoslovakia.

 Life

 At the end of World War II her family fled to Köthen.
 Ruth Maria went to the University for Theater and Music (Hochschule für Theater und Musik) in Halle and then to the German Theater Institute (Deutsches Theater-Institut) in Weimar.
-Together with Götz Friedrich she had one son.
+Together with Götz Friedrich she had son Alexander (b.
+1957).
 She was in a relationship with Wolfgang Rademann from 1976 to 2016.

 In 2013, she shot her last film, the comedy Frau Ella.
 Thereafter she withdrew from the public eye, but still exhibited her paintings.

 Kubitschek died in a hospital near Ascona, Switzerland on 1 June 2024, at the age of 92.